jonwow/CS50projects/README.md

 # CS50 projects
 Problem sets that I have solved from <a href="https://cs50.harvard.edu/college/2019/fall/"> Harvard's 2019 Fall CS50 course</a>.
-The majority of these projects was made with the <cs50.h> library which does not load properly out of cs50 IDE
+The majority of these projects were made with the <cs50.h> library which does not load properly outside of cs50 IDE.

 <ul>